matlab/prompts/CONTRIBUTING.md

 # Contributing to Prompts for MATLAB

-Thank you for your interest in contributing!
-This guide will help you add your prompts to the collection.
+This guide explains how to add prompts to the collection.

 ## How to Contribute